ARTICLES

 Nine Character Main Streets in Central Florida: Design and Content

 Overview of the Towns.
 Population.
 Central Florida’s character towns are of a size and age that befits their condition.
-Their populations range from 20,000 to 75,000 in 2021, a far cry larger than their populations upon founding.
-Age.
-Each is a “centennial” town, being over a century old.
-Most were built in the era of […]
+Their […]

 NOAA Annual National Climate Report – September 2022